Summer Grilling Tips: Outstanding Burgers & Steaks

 Warm weather brings the scent of dinner cooking on the grill.
-Whether you’re grilling burgers for a big crowd or steaks for your family of four, grab your apron and spatula, and follow these summer grilling tips from the experts in the Stauffers meat department.
+Whether you’re grilling burgers for a big crowd or steaks for your family of four, we’ve got you covered.
+Grab your apron and spatula, and follow these Summer grilling tips from the experts at Stauffers.

 Prepping Your Grill

-You can choose the best cut of meat and season it perfectly, but you can also ruin a great meal by not taking the right steps to get your grill ready to go.
+You can choose the best cut of meat and season it perfectly, though the end result will disappoint without taking the right steps to get your grill ready to go.

 Make sure it gets hot!
-Start by pre-heating your grill for 15 – 25 minutes, until your grill reaches 400° F. After the grill is hot, brush your cooking grates clean with a good grill brush and season your cooking grates with fats or oils before grilling.
+Start by pre-heating your grill for 15-25 minutes, until it reaches 400° F. After the grill heats up, brush your cooking grates clean with a good grill brush and season your cooking grates with fats or oils before grilling.

 Grilling a Crowd-Pleasing Burger

 There’s nothing better to feed a big crowd in the Summer than perfectly-grilled burgers.
 Follow these tips to get them just right!

 - Start with 80/20 beef.
 That designation means the beef consists of 80% lean meat and 20% fat.
 A higher fat content results in a juicier burger.